Air India risks losing bailout as pilots agitate

-NEW DELHI State-owned Air India risks losing a $5.8 billion government bailout, India's civil aviation minister said on Thursday, as industrial action by pilots disrupted flights for a fourth day.
+NEW DELHI State-owned Air India risks losing a $5.8 billion government bailout, Civil Aviation Minister Ajit Singh said on Thursday, as industrial action by pilots disrupted flights for a fourth day.

 The national airline, which has been surviving on taxpayers' money, is scheduled to get $1.3 billion in fresh equity from the government in the current fiscal year but this is linked to its performance.